aliengoo/mongodb-csharp-stuff/README.md

 #### Decryption

-To decrypt, use `CryptoDoc.Decrypt(rsaKey)`, which results the unencrypted `BsonDocument`.
+To decrypt, use `CryptoDoc.Decrypt(rsaKey)`, which returns the unencrypted `BsonDocument`.
 The `rsaKey` value must include the private key, otherwise a `SecurityException` is thrown.